KelvinHere/Yoga_Milestone_4/README.md

             - Clicking 'Unsubscribe' replaces itself and the 'Start Lesson' button using JS with the 'Subscribe' button.
             - Clicking 'Start Lesson' starts the lesson.
 - **Dynamic**
-    - The rating score is an average of all the reviews the lesson has, if there are no reviews the lesson says Rating: None so the user knows it is not an awful 0 rated lesson.
+    - The lesson rating score is an average of all the reviews the lesson has, if there are no reviews the lesson says Rating: None so the user knows it is not an awful 0 rated lesson.
     - Paid lessons that have been purchased have their price changed to a green "Purchased" to inform the user is one of their purchased lessons.
     - On mobile the lesson cards are vertically stacked with a small image.
     - On larger screens the cards are laid out horizontally with a larger image.